-Before I finish blogging about my trip to the Netherlands, I thought I’d pop in here quickly with a little Spring “how to” project.
+Before I finish blogging about my trip to the Netherlands, I thought I’d pop in here quickly with a little Spring, “How to make a Tulip Wreath” Project.

 Feeling inspired by all of the tulips I saw on my trip, I decided to create a wreath for my front door for Spring.
 Sadly I had to settle for fake tulips as real ones would not last more than a day, but it made for a quick and fun project.